RyanT5/yl-training/content/post/platinum.md

 #### Nights away

-You must complete 6 nights away as an Explorer Scout or member of Scout Network, of which 4 must be camping.
+You must complete 6 nights away as an Explorer Scout or a Young Leader, of which 4 must be camping.
 This must not include any nights away for DofE expeditions or equivalent expeditions for this award.

 #### International, community & values (ICV) list